 The Quick Take

-• What they studied: How food policy and nutrition were used as tools of political power during Castro’s rule in Cuba
+- What they studied: How food production, nutrition policy, and access to meals became tools of political power under Castro’s government in Cuba

-• Who participated: This is a historical analysis chapter, not an experimental study with human participants.
-It examines historical records and documents from Castro’s Cuba.
+- Who participated: This is a historical analysis chapter, not an experimental study with human participants.
+It examines historical records and policies rather than testing people.

 The Research Details